Expect

 Adding your own matchers

-Similar to how expect-webdriverio extends Jasmine/Jest matchers it's possible to add custom matchers.
+Similar to how expect-webdriverio provide custom matchers it's possible to add your own custom matchers.

 Custom matchers should be added in wdio before hook